Devil's Knot (film): Plot

-In real life, August 2011, after nearly 20 years in prison, Echols, Baldwin and Misskelley were given a new trial and released after entering an Alford plea, under which they remain convicted felons; the boy and his mother, who testified against the defendants recanted; Lax discovered a hair sample from the crime scene that resembled Terry Hobbs's DNA who was the step-father of one of the victims.
-The wife of John Mark Byers was found dead under "unsolved" circumstances; and Pam Hobbs continued to look for the truth about her son's murder.
+In real life, in August 2011, after nearly 20 years in prison, Echols, Baldwin, and Misskelley were given a new trial and released after entering an Alford plea, under which they remain convicted felons.
+The boy and his mother who testified against the defendants recanted their statements; private investigator Ron Lax discovered a hair sample from the crime scene that resembled Terry Hobbs's DNA who was the step-father of one of the victims - Stevie Branch; the wife of John Mark Byers (mother of victim Christopher Byers) was found dead under "unsolved" circumstances; and Pam Hobbs continued to look for the truth about her son's murder.